paluigi/sdmx/doc/sources.rst

         },
       ]

-   pandaSDMX will raise :class:`NotImplementedError` on an attempt to query the "datastructure" API endpoint of either of these data sources.
+   :mod:`sdmx` will raise :class:`NotImplementedError` on an attempt to query the "datastructure" API endpoint of either of these data sources.

-2. :mod:`pandasdmx.source` includes adapters (subclasses of
+2. :mod:`sdmx.source` includes adapters (subclasses of
    :class:`~.source.Source`) with hooks used when querying sources and interpreting their HTTP responses.
    These are documented below: ABS_, ESTAT_, and SGR_.